My Extended Death

 “Incoming missiles are–”

-Sentwali heard no more of the machine’s chattering when sie sealed the helmet onto ser suit.
-The seat tilted and spun through hopelessly confusing motions until suddenly Sentwali was spinning through the wind, all six legs clamped firmly to ser body.
+Sentwalin sealed the helmet onto ser suit, cutting off the machine’s chattering.
+The seat tilted and spun through hopelessly confusing motions until suddenly Sentwalin was outside, spinning through the wind, all six legs clamped firmly to ser body.

-The device secreted in Betoto’s moorings bought connections to nearby comm sats and began streaming Sentwali’s message through the DataWeb.
+The device secreted in Betoto’s moorings purchased connections to nearby comm sats and began streaming Sentwalin’s message through the DataWeb.

-Sentwali found serself so high up that the ferocious rate of ser descent looked deceptively leisurely.
+Sentwalin found serself so high up that the ferocious rate of descent looked deceptively leisurely.

-Then a main parachute flared out and yanked back so hard against Sentwali’s fall that sie lost consciousness.
+Then a main parachute flared out and yanked back so hard against Sentwalin’s fall that sie lost consciousness.

 The AI in the battlesuit grinned a virtual grin.
 It preferred to inflict a sharp initial shock to its wearer.
 Navigation proved so much easier with an unconscious passenger.
 With luck, it could wake the wearer in time.
 If not… The AI had no inclination to feel guilty for hurting a wearer who clearly was not a legitimate soldier.